-Dr Benjamin Wild is a cultural historian who writes and lectures about the history of dress.
+Dr Benjamin Wild, FRHistS, is a cultural historian who writes and lectures about the history of dress.

 Formerly guest lecturer at the Condé Nast College of Fashion & Design, London, he is currently a consultant lecturer at the Sotheby’s Institute of Art, London, and teacher of history at Sherborne School.
 He has written for a variety of magazines and academic journals and regularly talks at the Victoria & Albert Museum, National Portrait Gallery and Royal Academy.